-The gap is widening between politicians and public on campaigning for social change.
+In 2020, the gap was widening between politicians and public on campaigning for social change.

-Campaigners in civil society are encountering an increasingly hostile political environment, but politicians are now far more likely to be negative about campaigning than the general public – and it’s a growing gap.
+Campaigners in civil society encountered an increasingly hostile political environment, but politicians were far more likely to be negative about campaigning than the general public – and the gap had grown.

-This comes after years of tightening government restrictions on campaigning and increasingly intolerant attitudes to dissent.
+This came after years of tightening government restrictions on campaigning and increasingly intolerant attitudes to dissent.

-Formal measures include the Lobbying Act, the use of ‘gagging clauses’ attached to grants, and proposals to restrict access to judicial review.
+Formal measures included the Lobbying Act, the use of ‘gagging clauses’ attached to grants, and proposals to restrict access to judicial review.